Blockchain-Learning-Group/land-registry-docs/docs/eth-service.rst

 .. code-block:: javascript

  /**
   * @param {Address} partyId Party to create an account for.
-This is the
-  *                          person's real world Id, ie. Aadhaar number or estonian EID.
+This is the person's real world Id, ie. Aadhaar number or estonian EID, ethereum address.
   */

 - Success Response